Amy Cameron at Rosslyn Chapel, Rosslyn, Scotland, 2019.

 Born in Peterborough, Ont., Amy Cameron grew up in Ottawa, Toronto and Paris, France.
-The daughter of an extremely accomplished journalist and a very handsome political science policy wonk, Cameron assumed she would make her living as an artist.
+The daughter of Stevie Cameron, an extremely accomplished author and journalist, and David Cameron, a ridiculously smart political scientist and policy wonk, Cameron assumed she would make her living as an artist.
 After graduating from Concordia University's Fine Arts programme, however, Cameron quickly learned this was not to be.

 Cameron moved to New Brunswick to paint and waitress.
 Unfortunately, she is a terrible waitress and impatient painter.
 In desperation, Cameron begged the editor of New Brunswick's provincial daily newspaper, the Telegraph Journal, for a job.
 He was weak and she was employed.

-It was during Cameron's four years working as the arts, crime and aboriginal affairs reporter at the TJ that she was nominated for and won another National Newspaper Award.
+It was during Cameron's four years working as the arts, crime and aboriginal affairs reporter at the Telegraph that she won a National Newspaper Award.
 Cameron also won several Atlantic Journalism Awards (and hosted the event in 1999).
 In 2000, Cameron returned to Toronto for a job with Canada's national news magazines, Maclean's.

 At Maclean's, Cameron was a researcher-reporter before being asked to join the business section.
 She then moved to Closing Notes — the magazine's arts, entertainment and review pages.
 She left Maclean's in 2004 and published her first book, Playing With Matches: Misadventures in Dating (Anchor 2005).